For Farmers Market Vendors

 The Pontiac Farmers Market is now planning for the 2025 season!
 Items that can be sold include freshly grown produce, live plants, cut flowers, eggs, meat, dairy, preserves, and hand-crafted original items.
 All applicable licensing requirements from the State of Illinois and the Livingston County Health Department apply.
-For more information, please watch for the invitation to our 2025 Market Meeting to be held in March.

 Frequently Asked Questions